cecat/WeatherStation/src/ideaSpark/README.md

 # ideaSpark Weather Kit

-This repository is intended to augment the instruction manual for the [ideaSpark Weather Station](https://gitlab.com/GJKJ/WSK).
+This repository replaces the (effectively useless) instruction manual for the [ideaSpark Weather Station](https://gitlab.com/GJKJ/WSK).

-You'll still want to download the instruction manual from the ideaSpark repo and unzip it as the figures are helpful (even though the Arduino IDE menus are not identical between Mac and Windows).
+You'll still want to download the instruction manual from the ideaSpark repo and unzip it as some of the figures are helpful (even though the Arduino IDE images are from Windows, where the menus are slighly different than on a Mac).

-However, the manual has some odd ans significant flaws-- for starters no information about where to download the files it tells you to use!
-So even if you are using a Windows PC you should not follow the manual (except where the instructiosn below tell you otherwise for specific things)..

-*This is a work in progress to create instructions for Mac users.
-I'm using a MacBook with Apple silicon (vs. Intel) and have not tested with Intel silicon.
-I don't think the drivers are different, but I have not tried with an Intel-based Mac.*
+The instructions here are tested only on a Mac. using a MacBook with Apple silicon (vs. Intel)

-January 2024
+February 2024
+CeCat

 --------------------

 ## Step 1: Install USB-To-Serial

+### Download Drivers
 Download the
 [Mac OSX Driver](https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip).
 from the Silicon Labs USB to UART Bridge VCP Drivers